Pacific Treefrog Silhouette Natural History of the Pacific Treefrog

 Life as a tadpole

-For example, pacific treefrog tadpoles develop enlarged tails when they smell predaceous diving beetles; these enlarged tails serve as a lure to distract strikes from the body of the tadpole toward the tail (Benard 2006).
+For example, Pacific Chorus Frog tadpoles develop enlarged tails when they smell predaceous diving beetles; these enlarged tails serve as a lure to distract strikes from the body of the tadpole toward the tail (Benard 2006).
 However, when tadpoles smell bluegill, they develop a shape that improves their swimming speed: shallow tails and deep tail muscles.
 These distinct responses to each type of predator represent adaptations to each predator's foraging strategy.
 Beetles are sit-and-wait predators, while fish can chase their prey for short distances.

 Bluegill Sunfish